beeper/sdk-docs/Widgets.md

 https://github.com/beeper/sdk-docs/assets/61036090/a95cd2a1-67e4-4723-8fee-f72149df97f4

-[//]: # (TODO: make this better. widgets are unique and mostly unprecedented in major chat networks; now people can have them in any)
-[//]: # (TODO: maybe have a section specifically on installing widgets? and then in "get started" i link how to install? so people can show their friends? or maybe not since the focus is on the developer)

 ## Build your own widget in 5 minutes

 Follow these instructions to create a boilerplate example widget using [NextJS](https://nextjs.org/) that you can then customize.